LaSalleSoftware/ls-librarybackend-pkg/README_NOVA.md

 For this librarybackend package, I am deleting all the AUTH, and whatever else I find that needs pruning.
 From here on in, using the Laravel AUTH, not my custom AUTH.
 I will tag this as VERSION 4.

+I am keeping the "personsbydomain" table.
+However, this is *NOT* the user table for authentication.
+Instead, it is for roles, and other non-auth-ish stuff that I want to keep.
+And, to prevent me from basically gutting this package, which I do not want to do because I do want the features!

+SO... just make sure to MANUALLY copy the users in the "users" table with the "personsbydomain" table !!!
+(Of which there is basically just one single user anyways!).